sonic-net/sonic-utilities.msft/doc/Command-Reference.md

 **show vnet routes all**

 This command displays all routes information about all the vnets configured in the device.
+It also show the vnet routes which are configured but may or may not be active based on endpoint BFD status.

 - Usage: